tsouche/funny_set_exploration/documentation/CLI_USAGE.md

       --restart <SIZE> <BATCH>
           Restart from specific input batch, continue through size 18 SIZE refers to INPUT size
-          Reads baseline from count file (use --force to regenerate)
+          Reads baseline from count file (use --force to regenerate; also supported with --count)

       --unitary <SIZE> <BATCH>
           Process only one specific input batch (unitary processing)